alisters/codersGroupDocker/README.md

 > docker run --name craft-beer-1 -it --entrypoint /busybox/sh craft-beer
 ```

-ok so we can override the entry point, lets see what we can see
+ok so we can override the entry point, so the cmd in the manifest is not what makes the container.....

+# 3) Namespaces and Shell Commands
 ```
 $ ps
 ```

 We are running as root, does that matter ?
 We only see a couple of processes ?
 What does that mean ?

-# 2) Namespaces and Shell Commands

 Lets have a look at some switches e.g --pid=""
 Maybe we aren't that limited